operaads/android-sdk/README.md

 ## Project Overview

-The [Sample](https://github.com/operaads/android-sdk/tree/master/Sample) project is a sample project demonstrating how to integrate Opera Ads SDK in your own project.
+The sample projects demonstrate how to integrate Opera Ads SDK in your own project in java or kotlin.

 ## Core Features